lukeclifton/meteor-shopify-api/README.md

+### Meteor JS Package
-# shopify-api-meteor
+# shopify-api

-Shopify API Package for Meteor.js
+Meteor JS package for the Shopify API.
+Also handles OAuth authentication for embedded Shopify apps built with Meteor